Updated by Bobby

 When I updated this ratings table for the DL4, I gave it a higher score for the Cost/Value category, since it has actually gone down in price in recent months, dropping from $300 retail to around $250 in most markets.

-We're also giving a slightly lower grade in Bypass Handling and Processing, since it doesn't have true bypass and there are no analog circuits.
-However, this number hasn't changed since our original review was published.
+We're also giving a solid grade in Bypass Handling and Processing, since it has true bypass as an alternate to buffered bypass.
+This number hasn't changed since our original review was published.

 Even with some small weaknesses, the pedal's score in tone quality and versatility are enough to get it into the 90-plus "Editor's Choice" category.

 Line 6 DL4 Review & Comparison Table

 The DL4, once one of the most popular high-functioning digital delay pedals is seeing more competition in recent years from Strymon's delay boxes, primarily the large Timeline and smaller El Capistan.
 These two pedals, though more expensive than the DL4, are also worth considering if you're in the market for a digital delay pedal with a lot of tinkering power.